 Deadline

 It’s used constantly, most of the time for no good reason.
-The only real deadlines are those that cause financial or reputational losses.
-Everything else is an attempt to use a forecast as a commitment.
+The only real deadlines are those that cause financial or reputational damage.
+Everything else attempts to use a forecast as a commitment.
 Delivering necessary changes to launch Black Friday sales, launching functionality before a multi-million marketing campaign goes live, and ensuring compliance with new legislation before its effective date are deadlines.
 An executive frowning when something gets postponed is not.

 MVP

 Stands for Minimum Viable Product.
-A product that has just enough features to satisfy early customers and provide feedback for future development.
+A product with just enough features to satisfy early customers and provide feedback for future development.
 The original intent is good—build just enough to discover what works.

-But managers label something as “MVP” to set expectations about low quality to senior managers or to hit the deadline at the cost of usability and maintainability.
+But managers label something as “MVP” to set low-quality expectations with senior managers or to hit deadlines at the cost of usability and maintainability.
 Whenever I hear “MVP”, I focus on one letter at a time.

 First, I think “is it a product?”
 Does this thing have profit and loss that make it economically viable?
 Most of the time it’s not.
 I once was presented with “MVP of the next generation architecture”—whatever that means.

 Second, I examine the viability.
-I’m eager to learn what criteria were considered to define viability, which ones were selected, and which were filtered out.
+I want to learn what criteria define viability, which ones were selected, and which were filtered out.

 Finally, I examine the “minimum” aspect—What is the plan to grow from the minimum into a solid product?
-What’s going to happen after the “MVP” launch?
-If the next step is to spend three months fixing the technical debt the team created during the “MVP”, it certainly violates the spirit of the idea.
+What will happen after the “MVP” launch?
+If the next step requires spending three months fixing the technical debt the team created during the “MVP”, this certainly violates the spirit of the idea.

-In some cases, “MVP” is an instrumental approach to deal with uncertainty and to discover customer needs.
-But sometimes it’s a disguise for sloppy decision-making or a political tool to gain executive presence.
+In some cases, “MVP” provides an instrumental approach to deal with uncertainty and discover customer needs.
+But sometimes it disguises sloppy decision-making or serves as a political tool to gain executive presence.

 Technical debt